 Internationally acclaimed artist and trained architect Tomás Saraceno (b.
 1973, Argentina) is creating a breathtaking site-specific work commissioned by the BMA for its East Lobby.
-Suspended in the air two stories high, the new sculpture, which also lends its name to an expanded exhibition of Saraceno’s work in the Museum, is comprised of clusters of iridescent-paneled spheres with a sweeping “spiderweb” of black ropes that will be woven onsite across a two-story open area bordered by the lobby staircase and mezzanine.
+Suspended in the air two stories high, the new sculpture, which also lends its name to an expanded exhibition of Saraceno’s work in the Museum, is comprised of clusters of iridescent-paneled modules held in place by a net of strings reminiscent of a spider web.
 Appearing somewhat like bubbles, these spherical modules evoke the artist’s visionary plans for “cloud cities,” which look to naturally occurring forms for inspiration and might provide environments for future human habitation.
-Similarly, the intricate spiderweb of rope refers to a natural structure that encompasses the qualities of strength, beauty, and flexibility.
+Similarly, the intricate spider web of ropes refers to a natural structure that encompasses the qualities of strength, beauty, and flexibility.

-The lobby installation is accompanied by additional interventions in the BMA’s European Art galleries (on view September 24, 2017 – April 29, 2018) that further demonstrate Saraceno’s interest in finding inspiration in the structures of the natural world—clouds, bubbles, and spiderwebs—as he creates arresting and imaginative forms that could model the architecture of the future.
+Immersive installations by Saraceno in the BMA’s European Art galleries (on view through April 29, 2018) further demonstrate the artist's interest in the structures of the natural world—clouds, bubbles, and spider web—that could model the architecture of the future.
 These arresting and imaginative installations include:

 This exhibition is curated by Senior Curator of Contemporary Art Kristen Hileman.